Since Dante’s time, a lot has changed in Ravenna and its surroundings. Nonetheless, a lot has remained the same.

-A “forest-dense, alive with green, divine” is described by Dante Alighieri in the XXVIII Canto of the Purgatory, The poet might have taken inspiration from the pine forest of Classe, a few km from Ravenna, for the description of the forest at the beginning of the canto.
+A “forest-dense, alive with green, divine” is described by Dante Alighieri in the XXVIII Canto of Purgatory.
+The poet might have taken inspiration from the pine forest of Classe, a few km from Ravenna, for the description of the forest at the beginning of the canto.

-The breeze flutters the branches, but the birds don’t stop to sing, just as happens “Along the shore of Classe, through the pines when Aeolus has set Sirocco loose".
+The breeze flutters the branches, but the birds don’t stop singing, just as happens “Along the shore of Classe, through the pines when Aeolus has set Sirocco loose".

-Host of Guido da Polenta, between 1318 and 1321, Dante used to walk in the “dense” coastal woods, until almost losing direction.
-Away from the sun rays, while finishing his masterpiece, he would contemplate the varied and flourishing nature all around.
+Host of Guido da Polenta, between 1318 and 1321, Dante used to walk in the “dense” coastal woods, until almost lost.
+Away from the sun's rays, while finishing his masterpiece, he would contemplate the varied and flourishing nature all around.

-Starting from this circuit, you can visit all the pine forest.
-Northwards, up to the town of Classe, a little village that unfolds around the Basilica of Sant’Apollinare of Classe, rich of Byzantine mosaics.
-Southwards, until Savio and the lake of the Ghiarine.
-In the East, the pine forest touches the coastal dunes and the mouth of the Bevano river, a unique and unblemished natural reserve, traversing the natural reserves of Ortazzo and the Ortazzino, magical places with incredible biodiversity.
+Starting from this circuit, you can visit all of the pine forest: northwards, up to the town of Classe, a little village that unfolds around the Basilica of Sant’Apollinare of Classe, full of Byzantine mosaics, and southwards, until Savio and the lake of the Ghiarine.
+In the East, the pine forest touches the coastal dunes and the mouth of the Bevano river, a unique and unblemished natural reserve, cutting through the natural reserves of Ortazzo and the Ortazzino, magical places with incredible biodiversity.